Rhus aromatica

-Rhus aromatica, the fragrant sumac, is a deciduous shrub in the family Anacardiaceae native to North America.
-It is found in southern Canada (Alberta to Quebec) and nearly all of the lower 48 states except peninsular Florida.
+Rhus aromatica, commonly known as fragrant sumac, smooth sumac, aromatic sumac, lemon sumac, skunk bush, polecat bush, polecat sumac, or simply sumac, is a deciduous shrub in the family Anacardiaceae native to North America.
+It is native to southern and eastern Canada, most of the contiguous United States, and Mexico.

+Description

 Fragrant sumac is a woody plant with a rounded form that grows to around 2 ft to 5 ft tall and 5 ft to 10 ft wide.
 The plant develops yellow flowers in clusters on short lateral shoots in March through May.
 The flower is a small, dense inflorescence that usually opens before the plant's leaves do.
+Flowers and drupes appear earlier in the year than on other Sumac species.

-The species is polygamodioecious (mostly dioecious, primarily bearing flowers of only one sex, but with either a few flowers of the opposite sex or a few bisexual flowers on the same plant).
+The species is polygamodioecious, which means that it is mostly dioecious, primarily bearing flowers of only one sex, but with either a few flowers of the opposite sex or a few bisexual flowers on the same plant.
 Male (staminate) flowers develop in yellowish catkins, while female (pistillate) flowers develop in short bright yellow panicles at the ends of branches.

 Pollinated flowers develop clusters of 5 mm to 7 mm hairy red drupes containing a single nutlet during June through August.
 The fruits become an important winter food for birds and small mammals that can remain on the plant until spring if not eaten.

-The plant's alternate compound leaves have three leaflets that vary in shape, lobing, and margination.
+The plant's alternate leaves are usually compound, and have three leaflets that vary in shape, lobing, and margination.
+There is a single leaf variety that grows in dry areas of SW.
+North America.
 The unstalked leaflets are ovate to rhomboid, more or less wedge-shaped at the base, coarsely-toothed and usually shiny glabrous above.
 The terminal leaflet is 3 cm to 6.5 cm long.

-Fragrant sumac's three-leafleted lobed leaves resemble those of its relative, poison ivy (Toxicodendron radicans).
-However, poison ivy's central leaflet has a stem, whereas fragrant sumac's does not.

 The plant's green to glossy blue-green summer foliage becomes orange to red or purple in the fall.
 Stems are thin and brownish-gray, with rust-colored lenticels when young.
 Leaves and stems emit a lemon scent when crushed.
 There are no terminal buds, but overwintering male catkins are present.

+Taxonomy

+Rhus aromatica belongs to the plant family Anacardiaceae and the genus Rhus.
+Rhus is a Greek word for Sumac.
+The specific epithet, aromatica, simply means fragrant.

+Rhus aromatica was once considered two species, the western North American one named Rhus trilobata.
+According to the Oregon State University, College of Agricultural Sciences - Department of Horticulture, "There are no consistent geographical patterns to variations in characteristics, some authorities suggest that Rhus aromatica is best considered a polymorphic species consisting of only two varieties, the eastern North American form, Rhus aromatica var. aromatica, and the western form, Rhus aromatica var. trilobata."